VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/2_theautomatedway.md

 - `e2`: an event channel that indicates the vertical refresh times of the stimulus monitor
 - `e3`: an event channel that indicates the pre-stimulus trigger (indicates stimulus is upcoming, usually 0.5s away)

-Rather than copying the entire code here, we will include a link to the file: [link_here](link_here) .
+Rather than copying the entire code here, we will include a link to the file: [ndi.setup.daq.reader.mfdaq.stimulus.vhlabvisspike2.m](https://raw.githubusercontent.com/VH-Lab/NDI-matlab/master/%2Bndi/%2Bsetup/%2Bdaq/%2Breader/%2Bmfdaq/%2Bstimulus/vhlabvisspike2.m) .
 It should be relatively self-explanitory for someone with a coding background to read and mimic this file.

 ### 2.2.6 Creating a custom epochprobemap class